 We depend on a limited number of key resources for sheepskin, the principal raw material for our UGG products.
 In 2003, two suppliers provided all of the sheepskin purchased by our independent manufacturers.
 The top grade sheepskin used in UGG footwear is in high demand and limited supply.
-In addition, sheep are susceptible to hoof and mouth disease, which can result in the extermination of the infected herd and could have a material adverse effect on the availability of sheepskin for our products.
-Our potential inability to obtain top grade sheepskin for UGG products could impair our ability to meet our production requirements for UGG in a timely manner and could lead to inventory shortages, which can result in potential lost sales, delays in shipments to customers, strain on our relationships with customers and diminished brand loyalty.
+In addition, sheep are susceptible to hoof and mouth disease, which can result in the extermination of an infected herd and could have a material adverse effect on the availability of sheepskin for our products.
+Additionally, the supply of sheepskin can be adversely impacted by drought conditions.
+Our potential inability to obtain top grade sheepskin for UGG products could impair our ability to meet our production requirements for UGG in a timely manner and could lead to inventory shortages, which can result in lost potential sales, delays in shipments to customers, strain on our relationships with customers and diminished brand loyalty.
 Additionally, there have been significant increases in the prices of footwear quality sheepskin as the demand for this material has increased.
 Any further price increases will likely raise our costs, increase our costs of sales and decrease our profitability unless we are able to pass higher prices on to our customers.